Get 5% of discount using the code

 How to get there:

 Exit Akihabara station at the west exit and take a left when you reach the Shohei Bridge.
 Head south on the bridge and take the second right.
-You can also just google RAKU SPA 1010 Kanda, and you’ll easily reach the spa center.
+You can also just google RAKU SPA 1010 Kanda, and you’ll easily reach the spa center with the help of a map app of your choice.

 7. Visit Kanda Myojin Shrine

 Take some time to meditate and immerse yourself in the Japanese culture at the Kanda Myojin Shrine.
 Admire the beautiful torii gate at the entrance and explore the decorated halls.
-If you happen to visit in May and during an odd-numbered year, participate in the Kanda Matsuri festival, which is one of Japan’s greatest.
+For an ultimate cultural experience, consider visiting the shrine in May during an odd-numbered year.
+That’s when the world-famous Kanda Matsuri festival takes place.

 Kanda-Myojin-Shrine-Akihabara